 Creativity and Cognitive Development

+There is a lot that parents do not realise when it comes to art and culture-type activities for children.
 Children involved in creative learning often demonstrate improved memory, attention, and reasoning.
-Image Source: Jefferson Santos, Unsplash

 To find out how service-based learning deepens empathy, read our other article in this series.
 When combined with the arts, these experiences have a way of strengthening the wider types of extramural activities that are available to learners.